Does Solar Power Increase the Value of My Home in the Regina, Saskatchewan Housing Market?

 - For a total annual cost of $1,072.21

 More recently, in October of 2018, SaskPower was charging 14.228 cents per kWh which would result in an annual cost of $1,236.99 ($1075.64 before tax plus the additional 15% for surcharges and taxes).
 As you can see, there was a 15.36% increase in the utility rate in just under 4 years.
-However, having solar power on your roof will not only save you in power bills, it will also make you exempt to the rising utility rates!
+However, having solar power on your roof will not only save you in power bills, but it will also make you exempt from the rising utility rates!

 So how long does it take to recover the remaining 30% of the solar installation cost????
 Since 30% of this solar installation cost would be $5,998.50, and the homeowner is now saving $1,236.99 dollars every year on power, it would take under 5 years to have the entire system paid off!
 Don’t believe us on our numbers?
 Check out the appraisal report for yourself attached here!